 Give them a break from the office coffee with this sampler.

 A plant for their desk makes a lovely gift.
-This box also includes a candle with matches and has add-on options to create a personalized box for each recipient.
+This box also includes a candle with matches or sugar scrub with a wooden spoon, and it has add-on options to create a personalized box for each recipient.

 Shop Coworker Christmas Gifts Under $25